Pacific Coast University: Accreditation

-The PCU School of Law was accredited by the Committee of Bar Examiners of the State Bar of California from 2010 until its termination on August 20, 2020 due to non-compliance with the minimum California Bar pass rate.
+The PCU School of Law was accredited by the Committee of Bar Examiners of the State Bar of California from 2010 until its termination on August 20, 2020, due to non-compliance with the minimum California Bar pass rate.

-As a result, while PCU graduates may sit for the California Bar Exam, and should they pass, join the California Bar, they are generally ineligible to practice law in other states.
+As a result, although PCU graduates were able to sit for the California Bar Exam during accreditation (and now if they first pass the First-Year Law Students' Examination), they are generally ineligible to practice law in other states.